JohnAD/sulfur-lang/accessible-goals.md

 * German `de-DE`
 * Japanese `ja-JP`

 The if a language is used without a country code specification it defaults to the above list.
-For example, `es` defaults to be `es-US`.
+For example, `en` defaults to be `en-US`.

 ## [ML-STR]
 ### Multi-lingual string handling